jayryanj/template/projects/project-8.md

 ## Deployment to AWS
 URLookup was initially deployed to Heroku; however, the project has since been migrated to AWS.
 (Link is at the bottom of the page)
 The project is built and deployed using AWS Elastic Beanstalk so I can simplify management and focus on development.
 I established continouous delivery by creating a connection to the GitHub repo using AWS CodePipeline.
 Furthermore, I transferred my custom domain to AWS Route 53 where I configured the domain's A record to resolve to my Elastic Beanstalk instance.
+A link to the deployed site is available below.

 ## Technologies